Lean Characteristic Set

 Proof

-The set of Triangulated Sets is well-founded under the lexicographic rank ordering.
+The set of Triangular Sets is well-founded under the lexicographic order ordering.
 This guarantees the termination of the Characteristic Set Algorithm.

 Proof